-Test analysis for the operational forms included computation of the raw-score means, standard deviations, internal consistency reliabilities, and standard errors of measurement of each form of each subtest.
-Similar test analyses were performed and reported for the scale scores.
+Test analysis for the operational forms included computation of the mean and standard deviation of the raw score, internal consistency reliabilities, and standard errors of measurement of each form of each subtest.
+Similar test analyses were performed and reported for the scaled scores.

 Item analysis included a complete classical analysis of item characteristics including p values and point biserial (indices of item discrimination).
-IRT analyses included estimation of item-difficulty parameter based on Rasch Model with all operational item parameters anchored to benchmark values.
-This process insures that newly developed items (pretest items) are on the same scale as the operational items.
+IRT analyses included estimation of the parameter of item difficulty item-difficulty parameter based on the Rasch Model with all operational item parameters anchored to benchmark values.
+This process ensures that newly developed items (pretest items) are on the same scale as the operational items.